-Recommendation: Approve the amendment to the Prado Basin Habitat Sustainability Program cost-sharing agreement with IEUA, subject to any necessary non-substantive changes.
+Recommendation: Recommend Advisory Committee approval of the amendment to the Prado Basin Habitat Sustainability Program cost-sharing agreement with IEUA, subject to any necessary non-substantive changes.

 Financial Impact: The current year Watermaster Budget, includes the additional \$85,000 for the start up costs, and funds for Watermaster's share of the first year of monitoring and reporting.
 Future year budgets will include funds for necessary monitoring.